Many quantities in epidemiology can be thought of as the time between two events or “delays”. Important examples include:

 #> [1] TRUE

-If we were to receive the data obs
+If we were to receive the complete data obs

 However, in reality, during an outbreak we almost never receive the data as above.